-I’m a big Evernote fangirl, really – so much I’ve mentioned it before on a couple of occasions (and I’ll keep on mentioning because I really consider it to be a lifesaver to particularly unorganised people such as myself).
+I’m a big Evernote fangirl, really – so much I’ve mentioned it before on a couple of occasions (and I’ll keep on mentioning it because I really consider it to be a lifesaver to particularly unorganized people such as myself).

-Its weaknesses are that it’s not specially great to keep track of due dates/priority or share tasks among your teams.
+Its weaknesses are that it’s not especially great to keep track of due dates/priorities or share tasks among your teams.

 Evernote’s free plan allows you to sync across two devices, which is more than enough for most people – I use the plus plan at $34.99 a year though, since I currently use 3 different devices

-Todoist is a great, minimalistic tools for managing your tasks.
-Its interface is very intuitive, easy to understand and practical to keep track of tasks that may or may not require collaboration.
+Todoist is a great, minimalistic tool for managing your tasks.
+Its interface is very intuitive, easy to understand, and practical to keep track of tasks that may or may not require collaboration.

 It’s a great way to stimulate yourself (and your team) to be more productive – there’s no other way to get to new levels other than completing your tasks.

-Todoist stronger features are its simple, distraction free design (great for all those with a short attention spam, as myself), its connectivity among all the most popular operating systems and browsers and its cool gamification features, exclusive to their platform.
+Todoist stronger features are its simple, distraction-free design (great for all those with short attention spam, like myself), its connectivity among all the most popular operating systems and browsers, and its cool gamification features, exclusive to their platform.